-Be prepared to go beyond the scope of your contract for your client.
+"Be prepared to go beyond the scope of your contract for your client.
 In project management 'scope creep' is considered a bad thing, but in consulting work being willing to do more for your client, to go the extra mile, helps build the client relationship and your firms reputation.
 To do this will place extra pressure on your your consulting project time-wise and perhaps financially, so plan for it to happen.
-It may be the most effective marketing you do.
+It may be the most effective marketing you do."

-Please consider that the deadline for providing your input by email to myself is close of business Friday 7th August.
+Please consider that the deadline for providing your input by email to myself is close of business Friday 14 May 2021.
 Thank you.